joe-mccann-dev/chess/README.md

 ##### Castling

-Castling is only possible if the following are true
+Castling is only possible if the following are true:

 - Your King is not currently in check
 - Neither your King nor your relevant Rook has moved previously